Support our work

 About the Willuhn Group

-This pre-clinical research group headed by Ingo Willuhn is embedded in a larger clinical research team at the AMC department of Psychiatry.
+This pre-clinical research group headed by Ingo Willuhn is embedded in a larger clinical research team at the Amsterdam UMC department of Psychiatry.
 The group is driven by the question: “How do we control our behavior?”.
 Specifically, the Neuromodulation and Behavior group is interested in the neurobiology of compulsive behavior and in mechanisms through which actions become automatic with a focus on basal ganglia function and dopamine signaling.
 Furthermore, the group studies the effects of deep-brain stimulation (DBS) on brain and behavior.

 What is compulsivity?
 Compulsivity is behavior that is out of control, behavior we perform despite not wanting to perform it or despite its negative outcome.
 Compulsive behavior is performed persistently, repetitively, and inflexibly.
 But how does compulsivity develop?
 What is its neurobiological basis?
 To answer these questions, we investigate different aspects of compulsivity (e.g., automation of behavior, cognitive (in-)flexibility) and measure/modulate neuronal activity in the brain simultaneously.